TWBug/GoldCardHenge/content/apply/step-2/resident.en.md

 ---
 # Upload Document

-**Profession**

-* Please select the industry that you want to apply through.
-Click save after double-checking.
-* After you submit your application, changing the industry can take time for processing, and add to the overall review.

-**Upload Document**

 * Please upload a color copy of your passport, and a color photo of you according to the specifications on this page.
 * Use the Automatic photo cropping tool if you are unsure.
 * Attach relevant supporting documents.
 Documents need to correspond to the requirements based on the qualification you choose to apply through.